Jonas Brothers: The 3D Concert Experience: Soundtrack

 The film's soundtrack was released on February 24, 2009, three days before the film's release.
-It debuted at number #3 on the Billboard 200.
+It debuted at number #3 on the Billboard 200 and was certified gold by Pro-Música Brasil and the British Phonographic Industry (BPI).

 Reception and box office

-The film received mostly negative reviews from critics; it holds a 24% "Rotten" rating on the review aggregator website Rotten Tomatoes based on 76 critics' reviews (15 fresh, 61 rotten).
-The consensus reads, "Jonas Brothers: The 3-D Concert Experience should please the brothers' adoring followers, but for non-converts, this concert film is largely flat and unenlightening."
+The film received generally negative reviews from critics; on Rotten Tomatoes it holds a 23% rating based on 75 critics' reviews.
+The site's consensus reads, "Jonas Brothers: The 3-D Concert Experience should please the brothers' adoring followers, but for non-converts, this concert film is largely flat and unenlightening."
 On Metacritic, the film has a score of 45 out of 100 based on 14 reviews.
 In general, critics panned the film for lacking appeal to any people outside the group's fan base.
 According to Box Office Mojo in 2009, it was the sixth highest-grossing concert film, following Justin Bieber: Never Say Never, Michael Jackson's This Is It, Hannah Montana and Miley Cyrus: Best of Both Worlds Concert (in which the Jonas Brothers had a guest star role), One Direction: This Is Us and Katy Perry: Part of Me.

 The film was nominated for a Teen Choice Award in 2009 for "Choice Movie: Music/Dance" and "Choice Music Album: Soundtrack".
+The film also received two nominations at the 30th Golden Raspberry Awards: Worst Actor for the Jonas Brothers (which they won) and Worst Screen Couple for "Any two (or more) Jonas Brothers".